The first night home for many new puppy owners can be a nightmare of crying, whimpering, whining, and accidents.

 It sounds so simple!
 And it really is – but it’s not always easy.
-Some puppies are just harder to crate train for others.
-Sometimes it’s easy to see why – the breeder I might get my next dog from starts crate-training her puppies almost from day one.
+Some puppies are just harder to crate train than others.
+Sometimes it’s easy to see why – the breeder I might get my next dog from starts crate training her puppies almost from day one.
 It’s no wonder they’re easy to crate train!

 Whenever I’m trying to stop a dog from doing something that I don’t like, I have two questions:

-Once we have an idea of why your puppy is crying in the crate, it’s far easier to solve the problem.
+Once we have an idea of why your puppy is crying in the crate at night, it’s far easier to solve the problem.